-All requests for an absentee ballot to be mailed must be received no later than 5:00 p.m.
-6 days prior to an election (the Wednesday before the election) to allow enough time for mailing.
+All requests for a vote-by-mail ballot to be mailed must be received no later than 5:00 p.m. six days prior to an election (the Wednesday before the election) to allow enough time for mailing.

 Note: Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to this office.
 Instead, contact this office by phone or in writing.